-The necessity of establishing a stock exchange in the then East Pakistan was first decided by the government when, early in 1952, it was learnt that the Calcutta Stock Exchange had prohibited the transactions in Pakistani shares and securities.
-The Provincial Industrial Advisory Council of Pakistan soon thereafter set up an organizing committee for the formation of a stock exchange in East Pakistan.
+The necessity of establishing a stock exchange in the then East Pakistan was first recognised by the government when, early in 1952, it was learnt that the Calcutta Stock Exchange had prohibited transactions of Pakistani shares and securities.
+The Provincial Industrial Advisory Council of Pakistan soon set up an organizing committee for the formation of a stock exchange in East Pakistan.
 A decisive step was taken in the second meeting of the organizing committee held on 13thMarch, 1953.
-In the cabinet room, Eden building, under the chairmanship of Mr. A. Khaleeli, secretary of the government of East Bengal, commerce, labor and industries department at which various aspects of the issue were discussed in detail.
-Then the central government’s proposal regarding the opening a branch of Karachi Stock Exchange at Dhaka did not find favor with the meeting who felt that East Pakistan should have an independent stock exchange.
-It was suggested that Dhaka Narayanganj Chamber of Commerce & Industry should approach its members for purchasing the membership cards at RS.
-2000 each for the proposed stock exchange.
-It was thought that the location of the exchange should be either at Dhaka, Narayanganj or at Chittagong.
-An organizing committee was appointed consisting of leading commercial and industrial personalities of the province with Mr. Mehdi Ispahani as the convener in order to organize the exchange.
+In the cabinet room, Eden Building, under the chairmanship of A. Khaleeli, Secretary of the Government of East Bengal, Commerce, Labor and Industries Department, various aspects of the issue were discussed in detail.
+The central government’s proposal regarding the opening a branch of Karachi Stock Exchange at Dhaka did not find favor with the meeting who felt that East Pakistan should have an independent stock exchange.
+It was suggested that Dacca Narayanganj Chamber of Commerce & Industry should approach its members for purchasing the membership cards at RS.
+2000 each for the proposed Stock Exchange.
+It was thought that the location of the exchange should be either at Dhaka or Narayanganj or Chittagong.
+An organizing committee was appointed consisting of leading commercial and industrial personalities of the province with Mirza Mehdi Ispahani as the convener in order to organize the exchange.

-The 8 promoters incorporated the formation as the East Pakistan Stock Exchange Association Ltd. on April 28, 1954 (28.04.1954).
-As public limited company the name was revised to East Pakistan Stock Exchange Ltd on June 23, 1962 (23.06.1962).
-Again on 14.05.1964 the name of East Pakistan Stock Exchange Limited was changed to "Dhaka Stock Exchange Ltd."
+The 8 promoters incorporated the formation as the East Pakistan Stock Exchange Association Limited on April 28, 1954.
+As public limited company the name was revised to East Pakistan Stock Exchange Ltd on June 23, 1962.
+Again on May 14, 1964 the name of East Pakistan Stock Exchange Limited was changed to "Dacca Stock Exchange Ltd."

-At the time of incorporation the authorized capital of the exchange was RS.
-300000 divided into 150 shares.
-Of RS.
-2000 each and by an extra ordinary general meeting held on 22.02.1964 the authorized capital of the exchange was increased to TK.
-500000 divided into 250 shares of TK.
-2000 each.
-The paid up capital of the exchange now stood at TK.460000 divided into 230 shares of TK.
-2000 each.
-However 35 shares out of 230 shares were issued at TK.
-80,00,000 only per share of TK.
-2000 with a premium of TK.
-79,98,000.
+At the time of incorporation, the authorized capital of the Exchange was RS.
+3,00,000 divided into 150 shares of RS.
+2,000 each and by an extra ordinary general meeting held on February 22, 1964 the authorized capital of the exchange was increased to RS.
+5,00,000 divided into 250 shares of RS.
+2,000 each.
+The paid up capital of the exchange stood at RS.
+4,60,000 divided into 230 shares of RS.
+2,000 each.
+However, 35 shares out of 230 shares were issued at RS.
+80,00,000 only with a face value of RS.
+2,000 at a premium of RS.
+79,98,000 each.